Localization and translation

 For example, suppose your primary domain is

-shop.com.
+example.com.
 If you publish two additional languages, French (fr) and German (de), then your store URLs will change to

-The rest of the domain remains the same in all languages.
 You can also have different languages available on different domains by using the international domains feature in Shopify Markets.

 It's important that search engines can index your site in all the translated languages.
 Shopify automatically adds hreflang tags, and includes all published languages in sitemaps, which help search engines detect the different languages on your store.